Khan/aphrodite/README.md

-# Aphrodite: Inline Styles (maybe) that work
+# Aphrodite: Inline Styles that work

-### *WARNING!!
-This library is an experiment to try to solve inline styles at Khan Academy.
-It is a work in progress, and won't be supported for now.*

 Support for colocating your styles with your React component.